 Harvard faculty are fundamental partners in the accommodation process, as they create and design their courses with multiple learning styles and pedagogies in mind.
-AEO values this partnership and is a resource for any accessibility concerns, questions, or ideas which may arise during the semester.
+The Disability Access Office (DAO) values this partnership and is a resource for any accessibility concerns, questions, or ideas which may arise during the semester.
 Academic accommodations are considered to be additional tools for students with disabilities to fully access the course material; they are not intended to restrict academic freedom.
 All students with accommodations are expected to complete all degree and course requirements, just as other students.

-The Accessible Education Office is a resource for both students and faculty, and at times, there may be accommodation needs that the faculty are unsure of or not familiar with.
-AEO is available for consultation and assistance in these situations to clarify the specific nature of how accommodations can be implemented.
-Please referr to the Faculty FAQ section for more information.
+The DAO is a resource for both students and faculty, and at times, there may be accommodation needs that the faculty are unsure of or not familiar with.
+DAO is available for consultation and assistance in these situations to clarify the specific nature of how accommodations can be implemented.
+Please refer to the Faculty FAQ section for more information.